MickFurax/memory-maker/README.md

 ### Prerequisites

 - Node.js 18+ installed on your machine
-- A Replicate API account and token
+- A fal.ai API account and token

 ### 1. Clone the Repository